spotlightpa/poor-richard/content/news/2023-08-30-SPLCODEPROGRESS.md

 In the state Senate’s Wednesday session, lawmakers also advanced a bipartisan bill that would move up the date of Pennsylvania’s 2024 general election primary, which is currently scheduled for April 23, during Passover.
 That change is considered time-sensitive, and is broadly supported by Democrats and Republicans in both chambers — though they differ on precisely which date the primary should fall on.

 As of Wednesday, the House is still scheduled to come back to order in late September.
 But a spokesperson for Bradford said they “are not foreclosing on the possibility that we may return sooner if an agreement is reached.”

+<em>Correction: Two Democrats crossed party lines to vote for HB 1300, which passed 29-18: Sen. Lisa Boscola and Sen. Anthony Williams.
+One, Williams, also crossed party lines to vote for SB 757, which passed 28-19.</em>

 <strong><em>BEFORE YOU GO…</em></strong><em> If you learned something from this article, pay it forward and contribute to Spotlight PA at </em><a href="http://spotlightpa.org/donate"><em>spotlightpa.org/donate</em></a><em>.
 Spotlight PA is funded by</em><a href="https://www.spotlightpa.org/support"><em> foundations and readers like you</em></a><em> who are committed to accountability journalism that gets results.</em>